Secure your summer internship experience

-A day in the life of a Search Consultant
+A day in the life in Executive Search

 Book open Reading time: 4 mins

-We caught up with Guy to find out more about what a day in the life of a Search Consultant at Thurn Partners is really like and to get his top tips for people wanting to follow in his footsteps.
+We caught up with Guy to find out more about what a day in the life at Thurn Partners is really like and to get his top tips for people wanting to follow in his footsteps.

 Tell us a little bit about yourself and your background?

-I completed a Spanish and Latin degree at Durham University and during this time I spent a year studying abroad in Spain and South America.
-My time away, coupled with three years of study, not only drastically improved my Spanish but also helped me figure out what career path I wanted to follow.
-I’d developed excellent communication skills, both written and oral, and wanted to leverage these in my job as well as do something where I could channel my creativity.
-The role at Thurn Partners perfectly met this criterion.
+I completed a Spanish and Latin degree at Durham University and spent a year studying abroad in Spain and South America.
+My time away somewhat helped me figure out what career path I wanted to follow or at least narrowed it down.
+I’d developed strong communication skills, both written and oral, and wanted to leverage these in my job as well as do something where I could channel a degree of creativity.
+The role at Thurn Partners perfectly met those criteria.

-What does your role as a Search Consultant at Thurn Partners involve?
+What does your role at Thurn Partners involve?

-The second aspect is outreach.
-I take time to research and write detailed, personalised and unique messages to pique the interest of individuals.
-To stand out I embrace creativity to write bespoke messages (via email, LinkedIn or other media) to people I’ve researched to engage their interest with a client of ours with the ultimate goal of arranging a meeting or phone conversation.
+Outreach is a vital step of the search process.
+I take time to research and write detailed, personalized and unique messages to pique the interest of targeted individuals.
+To stand out, I write bespoke messages (via email, LinkedIn or other media) to engage individual’s interest for a client of ours, with the ultimate goal of arranging a meeting or phone conversation.

-Once engaged, I spend time speaking with these individuals, usually via a ‘warm’ video or phone call.
-Here, I build a rapport with the individual, learn more about their experience and assess potential eligibility for a client’s requirement, with the objective of facilitating an introduction to a client.
-Where possible I’ll meet people for breakfast or coffee, investing time to solidify my relationship with them.
+Once engaged, I spend time speaking with these individuals, usually by meeting in person, on video or over the phone.
+Here, I build a rapport, learn more about the individual and their motivators and assess potential eligibility for a client’s requirement, with the objective of facilitating an introduction.

 What is a ‘normal day’ like in your role?